Binary Mechanisms under Privacy-Preserving Noise: Implementation under Noise

-Note the difference between the criteria for BN-IC in equation \eqref{eq: interim_BNIC}, and DS-IC in equation \eqref{eq: DSIC}.
-In the equation for BN-IC, the expectation is also taken w.r.t. other agents' types, namely over $y_{-i}$; whereas in the condition that defines DS-IC, $y_{-i}$ is a fixed vector, and the expectation is only w.r.t. to the noisy flip turning $x_i$ to $y_i(x_i)$.

-In the following lemma, we characterize the space of all Bayes-Nash incentive compatible and all dominant strategy incentive compatible direct mechanisms. \begin{lemma} A mechanism consisting of the allocation rule $f$ and the transfer functions $t=(t_1,\ldots,t_n)$ is Bayes-Nash incentive compatible iff for every $i\in [n]$,
+In the following lemma, we characterize the space of all BN-IC direct mechanisms. \begin{lemma}[BN-IC] A mechanism consisting of the allocation rule $f$ and the transfer functions $t=(t_1,\ldots,t_n)$ is Bayes-Nash incentive compatible if and only if for every $i\in [n]$,